takahe-linux/pkgs/docs/install.md

 My notes on installing Takahe Linux:

 1. Run build.sh
-2. Fix the bugs...
-3. Unmount the sysroot
-4. Unset the loop device (/dev/loop something, whatever was mounted on the sysroot - you did take note, right?)
+2. Fix any bugs... mount the image (using losetup -f --show -p, then mount), fix the bugs, the unmount the image and use losetup -d to destroy the loop device.
+   Or, use some of the scripts in actions...
-5. Copy the resulting image (it will be /tmp/\*.img or something like that), or just point qemu at it.
+3. Copy the resulting image (it will be /tmp/\*.img or something like that), or just point qemu at it.

-# Known bugs #

-Currently, you manually need to link /lib/ld-linux-musl.so.1 to /usr/lib/libc.so, and install a fstab of some sort.